MalikCodeBreakeR/EmotionAndFace_detection_live/README.md

-Just unzip install all required libraries and run.
+Just unzip, install all required libraries and run.